Background pattern

 Side effects identified through blood tests:

--Infrequent (may affect up to 1 in 100 patients)
+• Uncommon (may affect up to 1 in 100 patients)

 Increased liver enzymes.

--Rare (may affect up to 1 in 1,000 patients)
+• Rare (may affect up to 1 in 1,000 patients)

-Increased bilirubin; increased levels of fat in the blood; sudden drop in granular white blood cells in circulation, associated with high fever.
+Increased bilirubin; increased blood fat levels; sudden drop in white blood cells, associated with high fever.

--Very rare (may affect up to 1 in 10,000 patients)
+• Very rare (may affect up to 1 in 10,000 patients)

-Decreased sodium, magnesium, calcium or potassium levels in the blood (see section 2).
+Decreased sodium, magnesium, calcium, or potassium levels in the blood (see section 2).

 Reporting of side effects

-If you experience any type of side effect, consult your doctor, pharmacist or nurse, even if it is a possible side effect that does not appear in this leaflet.
+If you experience any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special storage conditions.
+This medicine does not require any special storage conditions.

-pantoprazole (in the form of sodium sesquihydrate).
+pantoprazol (in the form of sodium sesquihydrate).

-The other components are:
+Other components are:

 Core: sodium carbonate (anhydrous), mannitol, crospovidone, povidone K90, calcium stearate.

-Coating: hypromellose, povidone K25, titanium dioxide (E171), iron oxide yellow
+Coating: hypromellose, povidone K25, titanium dioxide (E171), yellow iron oxide

 (E172), propylene glycol (E1520), ethyl acrylate-methacrylic acid copolymer (1:1), polysorbate 80,